*ENTER THE CONTEST AT THE END OF THE POST FOR 3 FREE ROLLS OF SMART-FAB! EACH ROLL IS 2ft x 10ft!*

 - Pull on the loose thread and gather strips till it is almost half the original length (13″).
 Trim threads and set aside.

 - Cut the wooden skewers into 2″ lengths.
-You’ll need one 2″ skewer for each flower. *I scored the skewer with an old dull scissor.
-Break at score points by applying light hand pressure.*
+You’ll need one 2″ skewer for each flower.

 - Take a cotton ball and split into two.